barnardb/devaut/README.md

 It will validate and push commits that haven't yet been pushed upstream.
 Commits are validated by running them in a shadow worktree using [git-new-workdir], so that you can keep on working while the build is running.

+Use `--no-clean` to suppress the worktree cleaning that by default happens before building.

 The build command can either be specified using `--build-command` or `push` will fallback to some default build commands, such as `go` or `pre-commit.sh` scripts in